 Testing is performed on individual 3 mm specimen discs punched out of the newborn blood spots.
 Remaining blood spots on the card are securely stored for up to 27 years to allow for any required follow up or new testing as authorized (see specimen retention policy).
 Newborns with specimens that on initial and confirmatory testing yield abnormal results, require further evaluation and diagnostic testing (referral level).
 These results are phoned to an appropriate New York State-certified specialty care center and to the healthcare provider of record.
 The involved healthcare providers then consult on the next steps to be taken and inform the family of the test results, any further testing that is required, and the treatment plan.
 Additional information on NYS-certified specialty care centers can be found under the specialty care center pages.

-After all testing is completed and results are reviewed, the results for each newborn are electronically combined with the corresponding demographic information and an official report is printed and mailed as follows.
-Screen positive test results are mailed to the specialty care center and/or the physician of record and the appropriate designee at the hospital of birth.
-Screen negative summary reports are mailed to a designated person at the baby’s hospital of birth.
-Results are mailed within 5 working days of receipt.
+After all testing is completed and results are reviewed, the results for each newborn are electronically combined with the corresponding demographic information and an official report is created.
+Screen positive test results are sent to the specialty care center and/or the physician of record and the appropriate designee at the hospital of birth.
+Screen negative summary reports should be accessed via the SRV by the designated person at the baby’s hospital of birth.
+Results are typically available within 5 working days of receipt.

 The Newborn Screening Program is very interested in promptly learning of any special cases.
 These would include newborns with a known family history of a tested disorder, parents that are known carriers, those with existing positive prenatal testing, or those who develop early clinical signs suggestive of any of the disorders on the screening panel.
 In these cases, the infant’s confirmatory testing is expedited and results are telephoned to the medical providers when testing is complete.
 If an infant becomes symptomatic, it is recommended that a specimen be collected and shipped using an overnight carrier, even if an initial specimen has been collected previously.
 Call the Newborn Screening Program to alert Program staff to the existence of a health concern.